pclambert/website/content/software/stpm2_standsurv/standardized_survival.md

 The covariate distribution we are averaging over is a combination of those on and not on hormon treatment.
 It may also be of interest to restrict to the covariate distribution of the exposed or the unexposed.
-Assuming our model has controlled for confounding this will give teh average causal effect in the exposed.
+Assuming our model has controlled for confounding this will give the average causal effect in the exposed.
 All we need to do is to add an `if` statement.

 ```stata
 . drop _at* _contrast*